helm/charts/stable/mssql-linux/README.md

 ```

 ### SA Password Retrieval
-The sa password is a randonmized in the secret.yaml file.
+The sa password is a randomized in the secret.yaml file.
 To retrieve the password, perform the following steps once you install the helm chart.
 ```console
 $ kubectl exec mymssql-mssql-linux-8688756468 -- env | grep SA_PASSWORD
 ```